jasper-zanjani/notes/win/pwsh.md

 [Stop-Service]:                   #stop-service                                 "`Stop-Service` (alias: `spsv`) Stop one or more services"
 [Uninstall-ADDSDomainController]: #uninstall-addsdomaincontroller               "`Uninstall-ADDSDomainController`"
 [Unlock-ADAccount]:               #unlock-adaccount                             "`Unlock-ADAccount`"
+[Update-DistributionGroupMember]: #update-distributiongroupmember               "`Update-DistributionGroupMember`&#10;Replace all members of distribution groups and mail-enabled security groups"
 [Update-Help]:                    #update-help                                  "`Update-Help` &#10; Download help files"
 [Where-Object]:                   #filters                                      "`Where-Object` (alias: `?`, `where`) &#10; Select objects from a collection based on their property values"
 [Write-Host]:                     #write-host                                   "`Write-Host`"
 [Write-Output]:                   #write-output                                 "`Write-Output` (alias: `echo`, `write`) &#10; Send the specified objects to the next command in the pipeline.
 If the command is the last command in the pipeline, the objects are displayed in the console."

-[Add-DistributionGroupMember]: #add-distributiongroupmember "Add-DistributionGroupMember&#10;Add a single recipient to distribution groups and mail-enabled security groups"
-[Get-DistributionGroupMember]: #get-distributiongroupmember "Get-DistributionGroupMember&#10;View members of distribution groups and mail-enabled security groups"
-[Update-DistributionGroupMember]: #update-distributiongroupmember "Update-DistributionGroupMember&#10;Replace all members of distribution groups and mail-enabled security groups"